Google Algorithms Explained

 This major change with Google’s ranking algorithm aimed to give priority to higher quality sites.
 This, in turn, would provide an enhanced user experience and filter any websites containing “thin” or duplicate content.
 Content farms in particular were targeted.
 For more information on thin content, visit this page from Yoast SEO.

 The Introduction of Panda commenced a new focus on quality content to maintain higher standards for ranking sites.
 The websites found to have a lower level of quality content (such as the thin or duplicate content mentioned above) were prevented from ranking in organic results.
 You can read more about Google’s guidelines for quality content here.
+(Learn how to optimize content so it meets Google’s quality search standards here!)

 To Do: Use canonical tags to show search engines which page within a website is most important (the main page of a website).
 This technique is especially useful in combatting situations where duplicate content is present and the Panda algorithm would lead to a lower ranking.